Gain access to personalized product screening, the best pricing, rewards, and more!

 Carpetgrass Control: How To Get Rid of Carpetgrass

 This page is a general DIY guide for controlling carpetgrass.
-Using the products and methods suggested you get control of carpetgrass.
+Using the recommended products and methods, you can control carpetgrass.
 Follow this DIY article and use the recommended products, and we guarantee 100% control of carpetgrass.

-Carpetgrass is a warm-season perennial grass that is common in the southeastern part of the United States, especially in poorly drained soils that are moist on a constant basis.
+Carpetgrass is a warm-season perennial grass that is common in the southeastern part of the United States, especially in constantly moist soils.
 Carpetgrass gets its name from the carpet-like mats the grass forms on a lawn were established.
-It produces unsightly weeds that resemble crabgrass and the lawn can appear coarse and unmown.
+It produces unsightly weeds that resemble crabgrass, and the lawn can appear coarse and unmown.

-Carpetgrass seed stalks have the ability to rapidly grow to a height of about a foot and bear unattractive seed heads that give the lawn a weedy appearance which can be tough to mow down.
-Carpetgrass also enjoys areas with full sun and can survive and even thrive in areas where the soils are wet and acidic.
+Carpetgrass seed stalks can rapidly grow to a height of about a foot and bear unattractive seed heads that give the lawn a weedy appearance, making it tough to mow.
+Carpetgrass also enjoys areas with full sun and can survive and even thrive in areas with wet and acidic soils.

-If you're dealing with a carpetgrass outbreak, our easy DIY treatment guide will show you exactly how to eliminate the crabgrass for good.
-Follow the step-by-step instructions below using our recommended products and you are guaranteed results.
+If you're dealing with a carpetgrass outbreak, our easy DIY treatment guide will show you exactly how to eliminate crabgrass permanently.
+Follow the step-by-step instructions below using our recommended products, and you are guaranteed results.

 Identification

-Before you can move forward with a treatment program, you need to properly identify carpetgrass by knowing what it looks like.
-Misidentification of carpetgrass can lead to you using the wrong herbicides, which can cost you time and money.
+Before moving forward with a treatment program, you must properly identify carpetgrass by knowing what it looks like.
+Misidentification of carpetgrass can lead to using the wrong herbicides, costing you time and money.
 Here are some traits to look out for when identifying carpetgrass:

-• Carpetgrass is pale green or yellow-green in color.
+- Carpetgrass is pale green or yellow-green.
 When temperatures cool for fall or winter, it’s noticeably one of the first grasses to brown.
 The grass blades are wide with crimped edges, and their tips are more rounded.

-• When a solitary carpetgrass plant emerges, you can see its crabgrass-like appearance.
-The flat stolons or runners are a reddish color, and the leaves grow in an alternating arrangement.
+- When a solitary carpetgrass plant emerges, you can see its crabgrass-like appearance.
+The flat stolons or runners are reddish, and the leaves grow in an alternating arrangement.

-• Carpetgrass is often confused or mistaken for centipedegrass because of their similar characteristics.
-Carpetgrass and centipedegrass share similar traits except that carpetgrass produces a crabgrass-like seedhead whereas centipedegrass has hairs along the edges of the leaves.
+- Carpetgrass is often confused or mistaken for centipedegrass because of its similar characteristics.
+They share similar traits except that carpetgrass produces a crabgrass-like seedhead, whereas centipedegrass has hairs along the edges of the leaves.
 The grass forms a thick mat and gives carpet-like coverage wherever established.

 Use the description and the image above to confirm whether you are dealing with carpetgrass.
-If you are having trouble identifying which kind of weed you are encountering in your yard, contact us and we will help to identify the weed for you.
+If you are having trouble identifying which kind of weed you are encountering in your yard, contact us, and we will help you identify the weed.

 Inspection

-After you have confirmed that the weed you are encountering is carpetgrass, you can then move forward with inspection.
-During this phase, you will need to pinpoint the areas where Carpetgrass is concentrated and what the conditions of the area are.
-This will help you to determine where to focus your herbicide treatment.
+After you have confirmed that the weed you are encountering is carpetgrass, you can proceed with the inspection.
+During this phase, you will need to pinpoint the areas where carpetgrass is concentrated and the conditions of the area.
+This will help you determine where to focus your herbicide treatment.

 Where to Inspect

-Carpetgrass is a warm-season perennial and is a problem mostly in the southern United States.
-It grows in a wide range of soil types, but it prefers high-moisture areas that see full sunlight.
+Carpetgrass is a warm-seasoned perennial problem, mainly in the southern United States.
+It grows in a wide range of soil types but prefers high-moisture areas that see full sunlight.
 It can also tolerate areas with partial shade.

-Common sites where it may be found are warm-seasoned lawns, roadsides, airports, parks, and golf course roughs.
+It may be found in warm-seasoned lawns, roadsides, airports, parks, and golf course roughs.

 What To Look For

-Carpetgrass is a warm-season creeping perennial grassy weed which forms a sort of matted carpet-like appearance, hence their name, so if it's on your property, it'll be hard to miss.
+Carpetgrass is a warm-season creeping perennial grassy weed that forms a matted carpet-like appearance, hence its name.
+If it's on your property, it'll be hard to miss.

-It actively grows from late spring to summer and become completely dormant in the winter.
-When it becomes dormant it will turn brown in coloration.
+It actively grows from late spring to summer and becomes completely dormant in the winter.
+When it becomes dormant, it turns brown.

 Treatment

-When handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment.
-Goggles, gloves and long-sleeved clothing should suffice.
+When handling herbicides, properly protect your skin and eyes with safety equipment.
+Goggles, gloves, and long-sleeved clothing should suffice.

 We recommend using Celsius WG Herbicide.
 This post-emergent herbicide will selectively kill carpetgrass in residential and commercial lawns with warm-seasoned turf.